- Home

 Further tests

-If the biopsy of the enlarged lymph node shows that you have Hodgkin lymphoma, your GP will refer you to a specialist such as a haematologist.
-You will have several follow-up tests to find out whether the cancer has spread to other areas of your body.
+If the biopsy of the enlarged lymph node shows that you have Hodgkin lymphoma, you will have several follow-up tests to find out whether the cancer has spread to other areas of your body.
 This is known as staging.

-Below we describe the tests that are commonly used to help stage Hodgkin lymphoma.
+The following pages describe tests that are commonly used to help stage Hodgkin lymphoma.
 You will probably not need to have all of these tests – most people will have blood tests and a PET–CT or CT scan.
 Some tests may be repeated during or after treatment to see how well the treatment is working.

 Because some types of treatment can affect the way your heart and lungs work, you may also have heart and lung tests before, during and after treatment.